 Searching and Dashboard

 (video available)

-You can search for reviews by going to the "Performance" menu at the top left of your screen.
+You can search for reviews by selecting the "Performance" tab on the top left of the display ribbon.
 Once you have selected the type of review you would like to search, the search options will appear.